 Built in 1904, Rhodes Hall has been an Atlanta landmark for generations.

-Rhodes Hall Tours Are Back!
+Rhodes Hall Tours

-Third and Fourth Saturdays of the Month
+Second and Third Saturdays of the Month (with some exceptions)

 Rhodes Hall